GoInterject/GoInterject.github.io/wLabs/lab.md

 ### Overview

-    * _Green_ : Currently Live
-    * These labs are offered as an introductory course on the Interject® add-in for Microsoft Excel®.
+These labs are offered as an introductory course on the Interject® add-in for Microsoft Excel®.

+    * Testing highlighting

+<mark>This is highlighted text</mark>

 ### Before You Begin